wo1fsea/PyTexturePacker/README.md

 ### bg_color

 The background color of output image.
 The pixels of the empty area in the output image will be filled with bg_color.
 The default value is 0x00000000, which is in format of "RGBA".
-A tuple of value can also be accepted, like (R, G, B, A).
+A tuple of values can also be accepted, like (R, G, B, A).

 ### texture_format